11.87° N · 75.37° E Malabar Coast Est. 2026

 Safety, water & health

-The coast, the sea and outdoor activity carry inherent risks.
-Families take part at their own risk, should be comfortable around water, and are responsible for arranging their own travel, medicines and safeguards.
+The coast, the sea and outdoor activity carry inherent risk.
+Families take part at their own risk and are responsible for their own travel, medication and insurance.

 05